Chitralekha (1941 film)

 It was the second-highest grossing Indian film of 1941.
 Khan used classical Ragas like Bhairavi and Asavari to the score, making it influential for classical based Hindi film songs.
 This was the debut of actor Bharat Bhushan, who later achieved fame with Baiju Bawra (1952).
 Sharma cast Mehtab as he felt she was "perfect" for the role of Chitralekha.
 Mehtab achieved both fame and notoriety with the famous bathing scene in the film.

-It was remade by Sharma in 1964, also titled Chitralekha, starring Meena Kumari and Ashok Kumar.
+It was remade by Sharma in 1964, also titled Chitralekha, starring Meena Kumari and Pradeep Kumar.